lsst-sitcom/sitcomtn-043/index.rst

 The Polycold chiller in the AuxTel dome needs to be recharged periodically (approximately once a year) to keep the coolant pressures high enough.
 This technote describes the procedure.

-In addition, the internal abosrber in the chiller compressor needs to be changed out approximately once per year.
+In addition, the internal absorber in the chiller compressor needs to be changed out approximately once per year.
 This technote also documents that procedure.

 Introduction
 ===========================================================